 The first thing that stands out about the Red Course is its distance.
 The par 72 layout measures 7,557 yards from the tips which was enough to make it a challenge for most of its history but things went up a notch in 2017 when James Duncan oversaw changes to make it even tougher.
 Much of the work that was undertaken was to freshen things up with changes to the greens, bunkering and fairways.
 The work was carefully considered to ensure the course has retained its original classical feel with tree lined fairways and doglegs whilst the par threes remain the standout holes.

 Three classy golfers have won the most recent renewals of the Trophee Hassan II to be held at Royal Golf Dar Es Salam.
-Alexander Levy blew away a rather unfair reputation for being a flat track bully by winning last year’s tournament whilst Edoardo Molinari made a very welcome return to the winner’s circle 12 months previously.
+Alexander Levy blew away a rather unfair reputation for being a flat track bully in 2018, whilst Edoardo Molinari made a very welcome return to the winner’s circle in 2017.
 Those two ranked second and first respectively for scrambling which marks that out as a very important stat to consider.

 Other players to have done well in recent years have also ranked well either for scrambling or for greens in regulation including Wang Jeung-hun.
 That suggests this is a very tough course at which it is difficult to keep bogeys off the card.
 It’s not all about play into and around the greens though.
 The best putters have always had an advantage at Royal Golf Dar Es Salam and that’s a trend which is set to continue following the recent changes to the greens.

 The Trophee Hassan II is a well-regarded European Tour event without being one of the tour’s standout events.
-However, the field is a little weaker than usual this week.
-That is likely to be because many players have decided that it’s a little too testing a course for their return to competitive golf.
-That does throw open the tournament to the very best players in the field though so it may be worth siding with the classiest players over those with strong recent results.
+It may be worth siding with the classiest players over those with strong recent results.
 Players who have shown an ability to grind out wins when things get tough should also have an edge.